Gewürztraminer: Regions

 In Europe, the grape is grown in Austria, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Luxembourg, North Macedonia, Romania, Serbia, Slovakia, Slovenia, Spain and in Turkey.
-In the New World, the grape is grown in California and Northern Michigan, New Zealand, and in Mendoza, the most important wine region of Argentina and in the far south of Chile.
+In the New World, the grape is grown in California and Northern Michigan, New Zealand, and in Mendoza, the most important wine region of Argentina and in the far south of Patagonia Argentina (Trevelin) and in Chile.
 In the Middle East, the grape is grown in the Golan Heights.

 Australia

-Australian Gewürztraminer is more notable for its occasional use of old names like Traminer Musqué and Gentil Rose Aromatique than the actual quality of the wines.
-However recently those from the country's coolest regions can be fine examples.
-These include Gewürztraminers from the Adelaide Hills, Eden Valley, the island of Tasmania, Clare Valley, Yarra Valley and the vineyards scattered in the Australian Alps.
+Gewürztraminers from the country's coolest regions can be fine examples.
+These include those from the Adelaide Hills, Eden Valley, the island of Tasmania, Clare Valley, Yarra Valley, the Great Southern region of Western Australia, the Canberra Region, and the vineyards scattered in the Australian Alps.
 The Macedon Ranges, just north of Melbourne, has a cold climate and volcanic soils, much suited to production of Gewürztraminer.
 (Macedon Ranges Vignerons Association.)

 Canada

 Canadian wine regions where it is grown include Vancouver Island and the Okanagan Valley of British Columbia, the Niagara Peninsula, and the north shore of Lake Erie and Prince Edward County wine regions of Ontario.